-- Official transcripts of your grades
+- Unofficial transcripts of your grades

 - Three letters of recommendation

 Requests for application fee waivers will be considered for U.S. citizens or permanent residents on the basis of significant financial hardship, or if you have participated or are currently participating in one of the several eligible programs (see Fee Waivers).
 Proof of program participation will need to be uploaded along with your application.
 The fee waiver option is accessible through the payment section of the admission application.
-If you choose that option, the fee waiver application will become part of your admission application and must be submitted by the application deadline of November 27, 2017.
+If you choose that option, the fee waiver application will become part of your admission application and must be submitted by the application deadline.
 Applicants will be notified of a fee waiver decision within one week after the applications are submitted.
 Please email gs[at]princeton[dot]edu with any questions.
 Participants in the National Institutes of Health's Enhancing Neuroscience Diversity through Undergraduate Research Education Experiences (ENDURE) program may request fee waivers by emailing Ed Clayton at ec12[at]princeton[dot]edu.

 All admitted students receive full financial support for the duration of their Ph.D., including tuition, a competitive stipend, and health benefits.
-This support is made possible through a combination of funds from Princeton University, federal grants to PNI, generous private donations, and grants to faculty members.
+This support is made possible through a combination of funds from Princeton University, federal grants to PNI, generous private donations, teaching assignments, and grants to faculty members.
 For complete details, refer to the Graduate School at Princeton University.

 Princeton University Graduate School

 Princeton, NJ 08544

-Phone: (609) 258-3034
+Phone: (609) 258-3030

-Fax: (609) 258-7262gradschool.princeton.edu/admission
+Fax: (609) 258-7262

 Regular Office Hours: 8:45 a.m. - 5:00 p.m.